draconicmods/DragonBot/README.md

 ## Dragon Bot for the DraconicMods Discord Server

 ## How it works
-This bot is programmed to trigger on certian words or commands relating to DraconicMods projects.
+This bot is programmed to trigger on certian words or commands relating to DraconicMods projects.<br>
-The bot will then react with the Dragonbot Emoji and reply via DM to the user who triggered the command.
+The bot will then react with the Dragonbot Emoji and reply via DM to the user who triggered the command.<br>
 If a user enters a command that is in any way shape or form related to piracy, the bot will remove the message.

 ## Commands and Triggers